History of autism: Treatment and support

 Simon Baron-Cohen and others released an animated series for autistic pre-schoolers called The Transporters in 2006.
 Its creators claimed that autistic children could learn to read facial emotions as well as non-autistic children after repeated viewing, addressing their social-emotional agnosia and alexithymia.
 The series was nominated for a BAFTA.
 The British-voiced version of the series is available for free under a Creative Commons licence.
 The episodes have been translated into a number of languages, and complimentary training material has also been developed.

-The notable book No More Meltdowns was published by American Jed Baker in April 2008.
-This and his other works were substantially influential on Ontario autism support workers in 2011.

 The United Nations Convention on the Rights of Persons with Disabilities (UN CRPD) came into force in signatory nations in May 2008.

+Autism Spectrum News began as a quarterly print publication in the United States in September 2008.
+It was founded by father-and-son Americans Ira Minot (social worker) and David Minot (musician).
+It became online-only in 2021.

 The ASEAN Autism Network was created in January 2010, linking together autism organisations in South East Asia.
 It held the ASEAN Autism Games athletic competition in 2016 and 2018.

 The UK's Autism Act 2009 came into force in January 2010, which required the government to create a fully-funded "autism strategy" for "meeting the needs of adults in England with autistic spectrum conditions."
 Subsequent multi-year strategies were created, so far covering until 2026.

 The Program for the Education and Enrichment of Relational Skills (PEERS) was developed by Americans Elizabeth Laugeson and Fred Frankel in 2010, drawing on Frankel's earlier CFT work.
 Laugeson later established the UCLA PEERS Clinic.
 PEERS programs are used to teach social skills to autistic and other people in many countries of the world.

+The Autism Directory was launched in November 2010 by Welsh business manager (and mother of an autistic child) Nadine Honeybone.

+In April 2011, American indexer Paula C. Durbin-Westby established Autism Acceptance Day (later Autism Acceptance Month), intending to displace the Autism Awareness Month held in that country at that time.
+Some have said that the observance was the first time that the colour gold was used to represent autism.

+Autism Eye magazine for parents and professional helpers of autistic children began publishing in 2011, by British married magazine editors (and parents of an autistic child) Gillian Loughran and Mark Hayes.

+A November 2011 Cochrane Review found that there was no "high quality evidence" that omega-3 fatty acids eased autistic symptoms.

 Autism Parenting Magazine was founded by British database administrator Mark Blakey in 2012.